14 Tips for Increasing Law Firm Profitability

 2. Offer E-Payment

 Step one to generating a profit is getting paid.
-This is best achieved by optimizing and streamlining your law firm billing process.
+This is best achieved by optimizing and streamlining your law firm billing process through a legal billing software that allows clients to pay via credit card or other online payment option.
 The most recent trends report revealed that 65% of clients prefer to pay with a credit card.
 If the majority of your clients prefer being able to pay with a credit card as a consumer, then why wouldn't they expect the same with their lawyer?

 The truth is that the average American doesn't have the means to pay a $10,000 retainer in cash.
 Even if they do have $10,000, chances are it’s not liquid.
 Consequently, asking your clients to pay by check may delay the billing process.
 Offering E-payment either via automated payments, or transfers, is incredibly convenient for your typical legal consumer and accelerates payment substantially.